 The impact on parking supply

 VTPI suggests that a shared parking approach can reduce the amount of parking required at a destination by between 10 and 30%.
-The graph below shows how parking requirements decrease under a shared supply scenario, using residential, office, and restaurant demand in each area.
+The graph below shows how parking requirements decrease under a shared supply scenario.
+This is using residential, office, and restaurant demand in each area.
 Demand for parking varies from each group throughout the day, making up different proportions of the parking requirements.
 However, the overall demand for spaces declines under the shared parking model.

 ITDP explain a scenario in a mixed-use district where demand for spaces would vary by time of day between residential, office, shopping, and community facility demands.
 Their model of shared parking would require a city-wide approach including zoning reviews, parking usage reviews, and a shift “away from trying to satisfy all parking demands by increasing parking supply.”
 This model is most successful when the City adopts a culture of alternative transportation including public transit, cycling, and walking.